chrisprice/rp-hal-boards/boards/waveshare-rp2040-lcd-0-96/README.md

 a 65K IPS LCD 160x80, 16MBit Flash and 1A battery charger from Waveshare.

-This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the Feather.
+This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up.

 [Waveshare RP2040 LCD 0.96]: https://www.waveshare.com/wiki/RP2040-LCD-0.96
 [waveshare-rp2040-lcd-0-96]: https://github.com/rp-rs/rp-hal-boards/tree/main/boards/waveshare-rp2040-lcd-0-96